simeononsecurity/simeononsecurity.ch/content/articles/should-hacking-back-be-legalized-debate/index.en.md

 ## The Practical Side

 ### Technical Challenges
-From a practical standpoint, hacking back involves a myriad of technical challenges.
+From a practical standpoint, hacking back involves a many technical challenges.
 It requires expertise in cybersecurity, digital forensics, and the ability to trace and attribute attacks accurately.
 On top of that, the risk of misattribution remains a significant barrier.

 ### Collateral Damage
 There is also the risk of causing collateral damage when hacking back.
 Disrupting an attacker's infrastructure may affect unrelated parties or innocent victims who share the same hosting or infrastructure services.
 This raises questions about the ethical implications of collateral damage.